Ashraf-Alshashaa/class38-group2-project-hommy-food/README.md

 ## 1. Description

-This app helps the freelance chefs to post them meals and sale them online.
+This app helps the freelance chefs to post their meals and sale them online.
 Our registered clients can order the meals they want or choosing a specific chef to order from according to his rate or cuisine.
 The guest user can have overview about our app also but with a limited permissions.